 Just like his brothers, Tom and John, the Scotch Collins follows the formula of spirit, lemon juice, simple syrup, and soda water.
 It’s a tried and tested recipe that was great in the 1800s and always will be.
 While today’s cocktails often feature a lengthy list of speciality ingredients, the Scotch Collins reminds us that sometimes, less is more.
 With just a handful of ingredients, it’s sweet, sour, and savoury, with an effervescent delivery system that hits the mark every time.
 Here’s to you, Collins family!
 Don’t ever change.

 One of the coolest things about classic cocktails is their versatility.
 Take our guy Rob Roy for example.
 He’s basically a Manhattan cocktail but instead of rye whiskey, he features Scotch.
 It seems like a small change, but the two drinks couldn’t be more different.
 The Manhattan has a peppery and spicy edge, while Rob Roy features vanilla, fruit, and a lingering peaty finish.
 It’s a delicious Scottish nod to a classic, and if you don’t like it, you can report your complaint to Liam Neeson.

 7. Scotch Toddy

 If you’re looking for the original winter-busting cocktail with Scotch, then look no further than the mighty Scotch Toddy.
 Closely related to the iconic Bourbon Toddy, it’s comfort in a glass with a whisky kick that’ll drive heat into the coldest of bones.
-The trick to a great Toddy is mixing it with boiling water and then drinking it as hot as you can handle.
+The trick to a great Toddy is to mix it with boiling water and then drink it as hot as you can handle.
 It’s traditionally spiced with pungent cloves but think of it as a blank spice canvas.
-Add whole cinnamon for extra warmth, or star anise for a fragrant licorice note.
+Try adding whole cinnamon for extra warmth, or star anise for a fragrant liquorice note.
 The Hot Toddy is your gateway to winter warmth.